 A Brief Explanation of Green Aviation

-According to NASA, green aviation is the pursuit of reductions in noise, greenhouse gas emissions, and fuel usage.
+According to NASA, green aviation is the pursuit of reductions in noise pollution, greenhouse gas emissions, and fuel usage to lower carbon emissions and enhance the efficiency of aircrafts.
 For decades, aerospace has been considered a major polluter.
 However, these environmental impacts have not gone ignored by the industry.
-Today, civil aerospace spends roughly $15 billion a year on sustainability-related research and technology development.
-As a result, big changes are infiltrating the industry of flight.
+Today, civil aerospace spends roughly $15 billion a year on sustainability-related research and technology development to help cut down the industry’s carbon emissions.
+As a result, big changes are infiltrating the industry of flight by pursuing technologies like green aviation development.

 Noise Pollution Matters